Wixonic/WixiBot/src/settings/1179518852846067833/privacy.md

 Your privacy matters to us.
-Learn more about how we protect your data [here](<https://wixonic.fr/privacy/#specific-use-cases>).
+Learn more about how we safeguard your data [here](<https://wixonic.fr/privacy/#specific-use-cases>).